JuliaSobczak/JuliaSobczak.github.io/_posts/2023-12-29-hop-skip-and-a-jump.md

 *I was coated in goosebumps from head to toe*

 On our way back a southern stingray swam right beside us.
 The motion they make when swimming is so fluid, it was a treat to witness.
-Once we got back to the beach it was time to photosynthesize and get some body heat back.
-Once adequately dry we headed back to the boat for a fresh fish dinner.
+We returned to the beach to photosynthesize and restore some body heat.
+Once adequately dry, we headed back to the boat for a fresh fish dinner.

 ---